Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 ```

 ## Test The Application
-- Unleash should now be available on `http://127.0.0.1/unleash`
+- The Unleash UI should now be available on `http://127.0.0.1/unleash`
-- The flask app should now be available on `http://127.0.0.1`
+- The app should now be available on `http://127.0.0.1`

 ## Create Feature Flag
 - Go to `http://127.0.0.1/unleash` and login (use a fake email - anything you like)